Punch The Monkey’s Viral Orangutan Plushie Is Back In Stock, Here’s Where To Get It

 Does Punch the monkey have Instagram or other social media accounts?

-Punch does not have his own social media accounts, BUT here’s where you can stay updated on his shenanigans and daily life:
+Punch does not have his own social media accounts at the moment, BUT here’s where you can stay updated on his shenanigans and daily life:

 • @ichikawa_zoo on Instagram and X – official SNS of Ichikawa Zoo.
 The X account is more frequently updated.